-I am an aspiring linguistics student.
-I recently graduated with my Bachelor’s degree from the University of Hong Kong, majoring in linguistics and statistics, and am currently a student research assistant at the Language Development Lab, HKU.
-In the coming fall, I will join the PhD programme at the University of California, Santa Barbara.
+I am a graduate student of linguistics at the University of California, Santa Barbara.
+I recently graduated with my Bachelor’s degree from the University of Hong Kong, where I majored in linguistics and statistics and worked on various projects as a student research assistant at the Language Development Lab, HKU.

 Brief version: My main interest is to use quantitative techniques from computational corpus linguistics to discover generalisations of typological and psycholinguistic interest, especially with regards to the morphosyntax of Sino-Tibetan languages.